Alsedo-class destroyer: History

 Velasco was the only operational destroyer that sided with the Nationalists, until Italy transferred four old destroyers in 1937.
 This resulted in Velasco seeing heavy service, helping to sink the Republican submarine on 19 September 1936, and taking part in the Battle of Cape Palos.
-The two Republican destroyers were mainly occupied by escort duties, with Lazaga towing the British destroyer to safety when Hunter struck a mine off Almeria in May 1937.
+The two Republican destroyers were mainly occupied by escort duties, with Lazaga towing the British destroyer to safety when Hunter struck a mine off Almería in May 1937.

 Following the end of the Spanish Civil War, all three destroyers served with the Spanish State.
-On 17 May 1943 Alsedo and Lazaga were damaged by a large fire at the naval base at El Ferrol.
+On 17 May 1943 Alsedo and Lazaga were damaged by a large fire at the naval base at Ferrol.
 The three destroyers continued to serve with the Spanish Navy until well into the 1950s, with Alsedo and Velasco being stricken in 1957 and Lazaga in 1961.